City Gear

-City Gear is an American company that operates over 130 stores in the central region of the US.
+City Gear was an American company that operates over 130 stores in the central region of the US.

 City Gear was founded in 1978 under the name Shelmar Retail Partners LLC.
 It was created in and was operated out of Memphis, Tennessee.
 City Gear was merged with DTLR and Shoe Palace in the Spring of 2025.

 The store sold lifestyle clothing and footwear from brands such as: Nike, Jordan, Levi's, and Grindhouse.

 Acquisitions

 City Gear has been very active in the last several years in the M+A market.
 In 2011, they acquired the Deveroes chain of 14 stores with locations in Cincinnati, Indianapolis, Dayton, and Columbus.
 Within twelve months, City Gear acquired a 16 store chain with operations principally in Atlanta and a smaller 3 store chain with operations in Kansas City.

 Endorsements

 City Gear has several endorsement deals.
 Recently, they struck a deal with a summer basketball league called The Deveroes Summer League in Cincinnati.
 They also have endorsement deals with several NBA teams.
 They endorse the teams in the cities that have stores in them, which include the Memphis Grizzlies, Houston Rockets, New Orleans Pelicans, and the Atlanta Hawks.
 As a part of this endorsement, City Gear acquired the Cincinnati-based company Deveroes.
 Deveroes is a store chain with similar products to City Gear, and its acquisition by City Gear allows them to branch out into the mid-west.